 19 Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus,

-Verses 19-39 contains the fourth warning in the book of Hebrews.
+Verses 19–39 contain the fourth warning in the book of Hebrews.
 This warning follows the doctrinal section that sets forth the High Priesthood of Christ.
-Verses 19-25 is the admonition to act on the privileges of having a High Priest.
+Verses 19–25 give the admonition to act on the privileges of having a High Priest.

-Beginning with verse 19 the Holy Spirit turns to how to apply the doctrinal section presented from chapter seven.
-First doctrine, then duty; first creed, then conduct; first privilege, then practice.
+Beginning with verse 19, the Holy Spirit turns to how to apply the doctrinal section presented from chapter 7: first doctrine, then duty; first creed, then conduct; first privilege, then practice.

 —confidence to enter the presence of God, v.
 19